Tupy S.A. (BVMF:TUPY3)

 Fiscal Year 2025

-• 2025 was marked by a 9% revenue decline and significant EBITDA drop amid global headwinds, but strong cash generation, cost controls, and strategic capacity adjustments position the company for margin recovery and growth in 2026, especially in North America and Europe.
+• 2025 was marked by a 9% revenue drop and significant EBITDA decline amid global uncertainty, but strong cash generation and cost controls supported liquidity.
+Outlook for 2026 is positive, with expected margin recovery and new contracts driving growth, especially in North America.

 • Macroeconomic headwinds and US tariffs led to a 13% revenue drop and lower margins, but record operating cash flow and strong aftermarket, energy, and decarbonization growth offset some impacts.
 Efficiency projects and new contracts are set to drive margin recovery and growth from 2026.